nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_get.md

 add sidebar: _sidebars/arcCommanderManualSidebar.md
 ---

-## arc get

-- Using `arc get -r` followed by a URL + ".git" enables you to clone an already existing ARC as a local repository, e.g.,
+Using `arc get -r` followed by a URL + ".git" enables you to clone an already existing ARC as a local repository, e.g.,

 ```bash
 arc get -r https://github.com/nfdi4plants/ARC.git